Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings

 We only considered small datasets here, for which cMDS is very fast (with a runtime of a few seconds at most).
-Like other MDS methods, cMDS has $\mathcal{O}(n^3)$ scaling in its naive version.
-Runtime remains reasonable with a few hundred datapoints, and straightforward extensions for larger datasets are possible.
-One idea is to embed a subset of landmark points, as in landmark MDS Another is to use sparse weighting matrices, tying each datapoint to a random subset of neighbours.
+Like other MDS methods, it doesn't scale well with $n$.
+It hasn't been proved to be better than $\mathcal{O}(n^3)$, though it might be, which depends on how many runs of the outer loop are needed.
+Practically, the runtime remains reasonable with a few hundred datapoints, and straightforward extensions for larger datasets are possible.
+One idea is to embed a subset of landmark points, as in landmark MDS \citep{Silva2003}.
+Another is to use sparse weighting matrices, tying each datapoint to a random subset of neighbours.

 By visual inspection, cMDS immediately reveals qualitative structures in the neighborhood dynamics for various datasets.
 Furthermore, quantitative analyses are possible.
 For example, performing clustering on cMDS output can yield results that are robust to changes in the distance measure.
 We leave these extensions to future work.